keerthijk/metrics-frontend/README.md

 For running tests

 ### Features
-1. Create metric with a name.
+1. Create a metric with a name.
 Name is mandatory.
 The minimum value 2 and the maximum value is 50
 2. List all metrics with option to add records and show the timeline
 3. Add a metric record with timestamp and value.
 Both fields are mandatory
 4. Timeline will show all records and the average value per minute, hour, and day.